 Pro tip: Try the Healthy Mary – a twist on the bloody mary – made with green tomato and gin.
 Sooooooo good!

-Most people who travel in Iceland will be headed towards the black sand beaches, so this restaurant is perfectly placed!
+Most people who travel within Iceland will be headed towards the black sand beaches, so this restaurant is perfectly placed!

 On top of the hill in Vík you will find an old aluminum house and the parking lot will likely be packed.
 That’s because Suður-Vík is an amazing place for a meal after a full day of exploring.

-They just expanded offering additional seating upstairs and great views towards Reynisfjara beach!
+They just expanded offering additional seating upstairs and great views toward Reynisfjara beach!